 | Income tax review and P800 calculation | 2–4 months |

-| Self-assessment return (if required) | Up to 12 months from date of death |
+| Self-assessment final return (if required) | Filed within the deadline for the year of death |

 | Inheritance tax payment | Must be paid within 6 months of death |